apache/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

 * Queue and address creation.
 * Queue and address deletion.

 By default every operation is sent asynchronously without blocking any clients.
-However if you set sync="true" on the mirror configuration, the clients will always wait a mirror on every blocking operation.
+However if you set sync="true" on the mirror configuration, the clients will always wait for the mirror on every blocking operation.

 ### Mirror configuration